 Take to the Waves

 Tamarindo is most known for it’s surf-worthy waves, so it’s a must to try your hand at them!
-From beginner lessons to expert-level excursions and week-long surf camps, there is something for anyone who has an interest in catchin’ waves.
+From beginner lessons to expert-level excursions, surf lessons, and week-long surf camps, there is something for anyone who’s interested in catchin’ waves.
+If surfing isn’t quite your thing, you can always rent snorkeling gear to search for local the marine life — in certain seasons you may even spot sea turtles!
+At low tide, you’ll often see hermit crabs, sea stars, crabs, and plenty of chitons (shells).

 If surfing isn’t really your forte, boogie boarding is also a popular activity and can be easily enjoyed by most age groups.
-Some popular surf shops that offer classes and excursions are Iguana Surf Camp, Matos Surf Shop, and Witch’s Rock Surf Camp.
+You can book a surf lesson or excursion from one of the many surfing camps in Tamarindo, including Iguana Surf Camp, Matos Surf Shop, and Witch’s Rock Surf Camp.
 Already a pro?
 There are endless surf shacks that offer board rentals by the hour or by the day.
 They can be found just by walking down Tamarindo’s main street.

 Sail on a Sunset Catamaran Cruise